MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/New-ADServiceAccount.md

 Specifies the service principal names for the account.
 This parameter sets the **ServicePrincipalNames** property of the account.
 The LDAP display name (**ldapDisplayName**) for this property is servicePrincipalName.
+This parameter can be used to set multiple Service Principal Names, specifying each one separated with commas.

 ```yaml
 Type: String[]